InsertAnywhere: Geometrically Grounded and Optics-Aware Video Object Insertion: Introduction

+Beyond placement, the generative model must faithfully synthesize the object’s appearance alongside local optical variations induced by the insertion, such as cast shadows and reflections.
+While mask-free VOI models~\cite{ku2024anyv2v,zi2025senorita,mou2024revideo,genprop,chen2025omniinsert} can hallucinate these effects, they often fail to preserve the unedited background regions.
+Conversely, mask-conditioned models~\cite{tu2025videoanydoor, zhao2025dreaminsert, jiang2025vace} rigidly confine edits within the provided boundary, struggling to synthesize optical interactions that naturally extend into the surrounding scene.
+A major bottleneck in solving this is the lack of open-source training data; learning these effects requires a dataset containing a paired tuple of [source video, target video, object mask video, reference image], where the target video explicitly contains the optically integrated object.

-To address these challenges, we introduce a VOI framework that combines geometrically consistent object placement with appearance-faithful video generation.
-For accurate placement, we propose a 4D-aware mask generation module that first reconstructs the input video into a 4D scene representation and inserts the object according to the user-specified position and scale in the first frame.
-Using the flow fields around the inserted object, we propagate its trajectory to the remaining frames and place the object accordingly.
-Subsequently, the 4D scene representation is reprojected and segmented to produce a geometry-aware, temporally coherent mask sequence.
+To address these challenges, we introduce InsertAnywhere, a comprehensive VOI framework that combines 4D-aware object placement with optics-aware video generation.
+First, our 4D-aware mask generation module reconstructs the input video into a 4D scene representation.
+Through an intuitive user interface, users can anchor the object's 3D pose and scale in a single reference frame.
+Our module then automatically propagates this placement temporally, accurately tracking local scene dynamics (e.g., an object moving synchronously with the luggage cart it rests upon) while preserving occlusion boundaries.
+The 3D object is then reprojected into 2D to extract a temporally coherent mask video, which serves as the spatial condition for the subsequent video generation stage.